 OBJECTIVE To ensure fair distribution of forest resources.
 INDICATOR Proportion harvest volume sold to other buyers.
-TARGET Sell at least of buyers. at least 40% of annual harvest volume to other +/- 5 Year Period 2022 Update c, the company cold approximation, c, and annual hardest total to
+TARGET Sell at least 40% of annual harvest volume to other buyers.
+VARIANCE +/- 5 Year Period 2023 Update In 2023, the company sold approximately 25% of the annual harvest volume to other buyers.
+Products included firewood, fuelwood, palletwood, sawlogs, studwood, and veneer logs.
+Due to an increase purchase of chips by PHP, harvest operations have generally decreased leading to a reduced annual harvest volume sold to other buyers.